Clemson vs. Elon

-Clemson and Elon have met 11 times (all at Clemson) on the diamond, with the Tigers holding a 6-5 lead in the series.
+Clemson and Elon have met seven times (all at Clemson) on the diamond, with Elon winning four of the seven games.
 In 1920, Elon defeated the Tigers 6-3.
 The two teams did not meet again until 80 years later, when Clemson came away with a 17-5 victory in 2000.

 The Starting Pitchers